desktop/desktop/docs/technical/application-structure.md

 currently working?

- - the codebase has grown organically over time amid the pressures of shipping, and I think now is the best chance to revisist things and question the assumptions we made at the beginning of the project
+ - the codebase has grown organically over time amid the pressures of shipping, and I think now is the best chance to revisit things and question the assumptions we made at the beginning of the project
  - the codebase is now complex enough that confusion is creeping in about where things should be located, and I think we've learned enough to put some